wix-playground/dapperdox/docs/author-guides.md

 2. `templates/guides/level2/markdown2.md`
 3. `sections/swagger-petstore/templates/guides/PetstoreHelp.md`

 The first two are global documents, available outside any specification reference page.
-The thrid is a guide specific to the Petstore specification.
+The third is a guide specific to the Petstore specification.

 To build and make these guides available, pass DapperDox the configuration parameters: